Recruitment

 I am also looking for current undergraduates at UCR.
 Interested students may contact me by email with CV and transcript, with a brief discussion on research interests and motivation for doing research.

-Students are encouraged to apply to UCR undergraduate research programs which may provide funding.
+Undergraduates are encouraged to apply to UCR undergraduate research programs which may provide funding.
 For example, Mentoring Summer Research Internship Program (MSRIP) (apply by March 15, 2026).

 MS students

 Current MS students may choose to pursue the M.S.
 Thesis or Project option.
-Before officially enrolling into Thesis or Project, students will need to make preliminary progress (typically by the end of their 2nd quarter), to ensure that the option is promising.
+Before officially enrolling into Thesis or Project, students will need to make preliminary progress (typically by the end of their 2nd quarter), to ensure that the option is feasible.
 Note that MS students are typically not funded and cannot stay as volunteers on F-1 OPT after their graduation.